So what message does overprotective parenting subtly offer to the child?

 What goes without saying though is that an aversion to exploration can stem from entitlement, apprehension as well as a sense that the parent is more capable of coming up with solutions.
 And as you can sense, all of these can become habitual and make life difficult for the child as they grow up.

 As your child grows up, you might notice them increasingly wanting to do exactly the opposite of what you say.
 While independence might still be an issue with such children, the need still exists to exert an individualistic voice.
 Rebellion then becomes a coping mechanism and as a parent, you can take the cue to examine how you communicate with your child.

 Overprotective parenting is a classic way to ensure a child does not see what reality is all about – they’re either too afraid to take risks or they take so many risks that life becomes chaotic.
-Risk-taking behavioural phenomenon is seen more as children grow up and venture into the world.
-The main reason is over-protection can make children feel controlled and stifled, and at some point the tension shoots through the roof to make way for excessive sensation-seeking.
+The risk-taking behavioral phenomenon is seen more as children grow up and venture into the world.
+The main reason is over-protection can make children feel controlled and stifled, and at some point, the tension shoots through the roof to make way for excessive sensation-seeking.

-In research results released in 2015 conducted on people born in the 1940’s to asses their behaviour up to present day, it was found that the negative impact of overprotective parenting is comparable to the outcome of a major loss or bereavement (cited by University College London experts).
+In research results released in 2015 conducted on people born in the 1940s to assess their behavior up to the present day, it was found that the negative impact of overprotective parenting is comparable to the outcome of a major loss or bereavement (cited by University College London experts).
 So how could you help a situation of overprotective parenting or overly controlling parenting, especially if you’re the one who has been causing it?